jesscxc/Longgame_Mindtech/README.md

 [Longgame Mindtech - Immerse Yourself (video)](https://youtu.be/-pYdXjhNxEM)

-## Guided Meditations for Increasing Creativity
+## Guided Meditations for Expanding Mind

 These are guided meditations for expanding mind, made by Longgame Tech.